The Blitz

-In early July 1940, the German High Command began planning Operation Barbarossa, the invasion of the Soviet Union.
+In early July 1940 the German High Command began planning Operation Barbarossa, the invasion of the Soviet Union.
 Bombing failed to demoralise the British into surrender or do much damage to the war economy; eight months of bombing never seriously hampered British war production, which continued to increase.
 The greatest effect was to force the British to disperse the production of aircraft and spare parts.
-British wartime studies concluded that most cities took 10 to 15 days to recover when hit severely, but some, such as Birmingham, took three months.
+British wartime studies concluded that most cities took 10 to 15 days to recover when hit severely, although some, such as Birmingham, took three months.